High-Precision Dichotomous Image Segmentation via Probing Diffusion Capacity

 \subsection{Conventional Approach to Deal With DIS Works}

 Dichotomous Image Segmentation (DIS) is formulated as a category-agnostic task that focuses on accurately segmenting objects with varying structural complexities, independent of their specific characteristics.
-It includes high-resolution images of camouflaged~\citep{fan2020camouflaged,le2019anabranch}, salient~\citep{pang2020multi,zhao2020suppress}, and meticulous~\citep{liew2021deep,yang2020meticulous} objects in various backgrounds.
-What distinguishes DIS from conventional segmentation tasks is the demand for highly precise object delineation, including the finest internal details of objects.
+It includes high-resolution images containing salient~\citep{MINet, GateNet, GateNetv2}, camouflaged~\citep{OVCOS, Zoomnet, fan2020camouflaged, Zoomnext}, and meticulous~\citep{liew2021deep, yang2020meticulous} instances in various backgrounds, integrating several context-dependent~\citep{CDCU-Spider, SAMs-Eva} segmentation tasks into a unified benchmark.
+When dealing with DIS, it is essential to consider the demand for highly precise object delineation, capturing the finest internal details of objects.
 Upon introducing the DIS dataset, Qin et al. also presented IS-Net~\citep{qin2022highly}, a model specifically crafted to address the DIS challenge, utilizing the U\(^2\)Net and intermediate supervision to mitigate overfitting risks.
 PF-DIS~\citep{zhoudichotomous} utilized a frequency prior generator and feature harmonization module to identify fine-grained object boundaries in DIS.
 UDUN~\citep{pei2023unite} proposed a unite-divide-unite scheme to disentangle the trunk and structure segmentation for high-accuracy DIS.
 InSPyReNet~\citep{kim2022revisiting} was constructed to generate HR outputs with a multi-resolution pyramid blending at the testing stage.
 Recent approaches have incorporated multi-granularity cues that harness both global and local information to enhance detail fidelity and object localization accuracy.
 BiRefNet~\citep{zheng2024birefnet} employed a bilateral reference strategy, leveraging patches of the original images at their native scales as internal references and harnessing gradient priors as external references.
 Recently, MVANet~\citep{mvanet} modeled the DIS task as a multi-view object perception problem, leveraging the complementary localization and refinement among different views to process HR, fine-detail images.
 Despite their commendable performance, existing methods have not effectively balanced the semantic dispersion of HR targets within a limited receptive field with the loss of high-precision details associated with a larger receptive field when tackling DIS.
-Compared to conventional approaches, our utilization of a diffusion architecture has excelled in achieving high-quality background removal, with fast processing times (0.3-0.4s), and offers a straightforward integration.
+Compared to conventional approaches, our utilization of a diffusion architecture has excelled in achieving high-quality background removal, with fast processing times, and offers a straightforward integration.